cdklabs/construct-hub-webapp/docs/analytics.md

 **Required metrics:**

-- `packages.<package>.visits`: Number of distinct visits to specific package pages.
+- `visits.packages.<package>`: Number of distinct visits to specific package pages.

 ### Which constructs are missing from the ecosystem?